Why Most Healthcare Google Ads Agencies Fail (And What to Look For Instead)

 The agency signs you to a 12-month contract.
 Month 2, results aren't there yet.
 Month 3, still optimizing.
 Month 4, CPL improves but consultations don't.
 Month 5, practice is frustrated and tries to leave.

 But contract says 12 months.
 Early termination fee: 3 months of retainer.
-Practice is trapped.
+Practice is trapped paying $7,500–$15,000 to get out of a relationship that was never working.

-Good agencies: 3-month minimum, then month-to-month.
+Good agencies: 90-day initial engagement, then month-to-month.
 You can leave if not satisfied.
-That incentivizes results.
+That incentivizes results — the agency knows if they don't deliver in 90 days, you're gone.
+That pressure is healthy.

 Reason 6: Low Effort, High Fees

 Agency charges $2,500/month retainer.
-They spend 2 hours per month optimizing the account: bid adjustments, maybe one new ad test.
-That's $1,250 per hour effort.
+They spend 2–3 hours per month optimizing the account: bid adjustments, maybe one new ad test, a brief report.
+That's $800–$1,250 per hour of effort.

 Reason 7: They Don't Understand Your Business

 A good agency asks: What's your average patient lifetime value?
-What's your profit margin?
-What's your patient capacity?
+What's your profit margin per procedure?
+How many new patients can you handle per month before your schedule maxes out?

 Bad agencies assume all med spas are the same, all plastic surgeons are the same.
 They don't ask.
-They just run a generic playbook.
+They run a generic playbook.
+But a high-volume med spa with $150 average ticket has completely different economics than a boutique cosmetic surgery practice with $15,000 average case value.
+The bidding strategy, budget allocation, keyword targeting, and CPL targets should all be completely different.

 Reason 8: Misaligned Incentives

 Retainer-based agencies profit from billing you, not from your results.
 If you don't get ROI, they still get paid.
-They have no incentive to deliver.
+They have no financial downside from a failing account.
+The incentive is to keep the client from canceling — not to deliver results.
+Those are different things.

 Performance-based agencies (commission on ad spend) profit from spending more, not from your ROI.
-They have incentive to increase budget, not improve efficiency.
+Every budget increase means more commission.
+They have a structural incentive to push spend up, not efficiency up.

 What Separates the 30% That Work